-- Workstations running Windows 7/8/10/11, macOS 10.14 or later, Linux, UNIX or other platforms are compatible with TCP/IP protocols. - Workstation is installed with Ethernet NIC (Network Interface Card). - USB Ports (Terminal) - The above PC comes with USB ports - Ethernet Port connection - Network cables -- Use standard network (UTP) cables with RJ45 connectors. - The above Workstation is installed with Web browser and Java runtime environment plug-in.
+- Workstations running Windows 7/8/10/11, macOS 10.14 or later, Linux, UNIX or other platforms are compatible with TCP/IP protocols. - Workstation is installed with Ethernet NIC (Network Interface Card). - Serial Ports (Terminal) - The above PC comes with COM port (DB9/RS-232) or USB-to-RS-232 converter - Ethernet Port connection - Network cables -- Use standard network (UTP) cables with RJ45 connectors. - The above Workstation is installed with Web browser and Java runtime environment plug-in.

-It is recommended to use the latest version of a modern web browser, such as Google Chrome, Mozilla Firefox, Microsoft Edge, or Apple Safari, to access the Industrial 10G Managed Media Converter.
+It is recommended to use the latest version of a modern web browser, such as Google Chrome, Mozilla Firefox, Microsoft Edge, or Apple Safari, to access the Industrial 10G Managed Media Converter